 Archives :: Education :: Archives Alive

-These forty-five minute performances, sponsored by the Friends of the Missouri State Archives, with donations from the Hawthorn Bank, the Rock Island DAR and the Missouri Association for Museums and Archives, will take place at the Missouri State Archives, a division of the Secretary of State’s office, in Jefferson City, just down the hill from the Capitol.
+These 45 minute performances, sponsored by the Friends of the Missouri State Archives will take place at the Missouri State Archives, a division of the Secretary of State’s office, in Jefferson City, just down the hill from the Capitol.
 Performances and tours are free of charge.

-Please call now and book a time on one of these dates for your students to tour the Archives, where history begins, and to see a performance by Archives Alive!
+Please call now and book a time on one of these dates for your students to tour the Archives, where history begins, and to see a performance of Archives Alive!

 Performances at 10:00 a.m., 11:00 a.m., 12:00 p.m. and 1:00 p.m.

 Tuesday, March 20 • Thursday, March 22 • Thursday, April 19

 Tuesday, April 24 • Thursday, April 26 • Tuesday, May 1

 Thursday, May 3

 The Missouri State Archives, the official repository for state documents of permanent historic value, is a division of the Missouri Secretary of State's Office.
 For more information, or to RSVP, call or e-mail Emily Luker at (573) 526-5296 or firstname.lastname@example.org.